-Then you have ‘The Russian Bear’ Ivan Koloff who believe it or not is an ordained minister, God bless him that’s great.
+Then you have ‘The Russian Bear’ Ivan Koloff who believe it or not is an ordained minister.
+God bless him that’s great.
 He was a machine in his time, let me tell you.
-He’s been world tag team champions with guys like Don Kernoddle and Nikita Koloff and he’s just been one of the very best and we know his accomplishments back in the WWWF when he won the World Heavyweight championship from Bruno Sammartino.
+Koloff’s been world tag team champions with guys like Don Kernoddle and Nikita Koloff.
+He’s just been one of the very best.
+We know his accomplishments back in the WWWF when he won the World Heavyweight championship from Bruno Sammartino.
 In my eyes, he’s hall of fame up and down and just a matter of time before he gets inducted.
 To have the knowledge that I learned from those gentlemen and by watching videotapes.
 One of the first tapes I watched was Chief Wahoo McDaniel and Johnny Valentine.

-It was a thrill for me to be on the learning tree from those guys and ironically I was still training collegiality while I was training to be a professional.
+The Maestro: It was a thrill for me to be on the learning tree from those guys and ironically I was still training collegiality while I was training to be a professional.
 So I was keeping both very separate at the time.
 For a time it was hard to put weight on because any amateur wrestler knows it was like training for track and field.
 I mean you’re constantly running you’re constantly doing cardio.
-I was pretty lean at the time and a lot of guys would take advantage of me until I started being dedicated to powerlifting and getting stronger and doing what I needed to do to get the size and the know how to become professional wrestler.”
+I was pretty lean at the time and a lot of guys would take advantage of me until I started being dedicated to powerlifting and getting stronger and doing what I needed to do to get the size and the know-how to become a professional wrestler.”

-“What a journey that was.
+The Maestro: “What a journey that was.
 I grew up admiring Gorgeous George.
 He was a pioneer for all professional wrestlers.
 If it weren’t for him we wouldn’t have the TV and the drama that we have today, I have no doubt.
 He was pretty much the guy that started it all for pro wrestling on television in its popularity.
 For me, it was a crazy journey.
 He was one of the guys I always grew up admiring and I’ve always had the love of professional wrestling since I was little.

 It just ironic how life takes its twists and turns and you find out your relation to one of the all-time greats, so that inspired me to carry on the name Gorgeous George, later on in my career in honor and retrospect of him which I was known as Gorgeous George the 3rd for a long time before my entrance into WCW.”

 Fans may be aware that there was some issue with use over the name.
 Was there any trademark over it and how was the issue resolved?

-“Here is how all that went down.
+The Maestro: “Here is how all that went down.
 I got a call in Puerto Rico when I was down in WWC, with Carlito’s dad, Carlos Colon, that was his territory, down in San Juan and I was staying down there with Rex King and Sean Morley (Val Venis) and I got the call from Macho Man (Randy Savage) and Hulk Hogan and they had heard about me from Jerry Jarrett during my time in the USWA and they had heard about the Gorgeous George the 3rd and to which Randy Savage was a big fan of Gorgeous George and him and the Hulkster asked me to come to down for a tryout for WCW Nitro.

 I went to Mexico for a little bit and then Texas, where I was doing some wrestling out there with the old, reminisce of the old World Class Championship Wrestling alumni with Black Bart and Wild Bill Irwin and the Von Erich’s.
 That was a good treat in itself.
-I was always a World Class fan in the days of the Freebirds and the Von Erich’s and Gino Hernandez.
+I was always a World-Class fan in the days of the Freebirds and the Von Erich’s and Gino Hernandez.

-When I got the call to come up for the second tryout and which that this time was against Chavo Guerrero Jr, I couldn’t have been any happier.
+The Maestro: When I got the call to come up for the second tryout and which that this time was against Chavo Guerrero Jr, I couldn’t have been any happier.
 Christmas came early that year!
 (Chuckles) I love the Guerrero family and we used to pray together before matches.
 Hector, Chavito, Eddie that family was just like the Armstrong’s.
 I grew up in the business with them some great workers some great wrestlers and we had a heck of a match.
 It was great.
 When we got in the back and Dallas (Page) and came to me and was putting the match over and the last time I saw you, you were light-years.

 So when I went to Eric and told him the situation, I said ‘what can we do?’ because I wanted to work things out.
-We started trading ideas back and forth and that’s how the Maestro got created which was a throwback from the Gorgeous George the 3rd persona that I was doing anyway but more of my real life musical twist because I used to be in theater before I broke into wrestling.
+We started trading ideas back and forth and that’s how the Maestro got created which was a throwback from the Gorgeous George the 3rd persona that I was doing anyway but more of my real-life musical twist because I used to be in theater before I broke into wrestling.
 I had a musical background and that’s how the Maestro was born.
 My vision of Maestro didn’t really come to play until towards the end where I was more a fan of the opera persona which became arrogant and an aristocrat but with a darker side.
-Something would set him off and he would just go nuts.
-But yeah, it was one of arguably the greatest companies at the time and it was awesome.
-I was blessed to be there at the time and WCW was just rocking the world basically.
-With the nWo surge, Goldberg surge, Sting surge, Diamond Dallas Page was born it was just a great time.”

-“When I first debuted on Nitro I was kind of the guy that would calm Sid Vicious down from powerbombing everyone into oblivion.
+“When I first debuted on Nitro I was kind of the guy that would calm Sid Vicious down from power bombing everyone into oblivion.
 Later on, the addition of Alicia Webb aka Symphony aka Ryan Shamrock which was great.
 A wonderful lady even to this day, a great friend.
 My original two picks to be manager were Sherri Martel and Bobby Heenan.
 I loved both of them to death and so much history.
 Bobby wanted to do it so bad but he was too tied up with commentary and then Sherri she almost had it but then at the last minute the office decided to go with Alicia Webb.
 It was great to work with her and have her valet for me.
 We got to be good friends and a real classy lady.